Publisher Interview: What to Expect when Publishing Your Book

 With the advent of self-publishing, authors have a significant amount of choice in their publishing process, and with so many traditional, self, and niche publishers to choose from, the publishing process looks different for everyone.
 So what should you really expect when publishing your book?

 To help us understand how to separate the publishing fairytale from the reality, we recently spoke with Ella Hearrean Ritchie from Stellar Communications, a company that specializes in helping authors through the publishing process.

-are the pros of traditional publishing and self-publishing, respectively?
+What are the pros of traditional publishing and self-publishing, respectively?

 Let’s start with traditional publishing.
 This is where you take the time to research the publishers that may be interested in your manuscript, send them a query letter, and wait to find out if they will represent you and your book.

-pros here are the publishing house often bears all or most expenses.
+The pros here are the publishing house often bears all or most expenses.
 Also, you and your book have instant credibility as well as an instant audience for broader reach, which could mean greater royalties.

 At the other end of the spectrum is self-publishing.
 As a self-published author, you own the rights to your book, and you stay in full control of the content and marketing.

 The cons of traditional publishing include waiting to hear back on whether your book is accepted, which can take a while.
 And because many people are vying for a chance with the publisher, the chances of being selected are slim.
 The publishing house might also have additional stipulations, such as required attendance at book events.

 Some of the downsides to traditional publishing are that you are working with a really large team, and are ultimately accountable to the publishing house itself.
 Expect to ask someone for approval every time you want to make changes or conduct an outside-of-the-box marketing campaign.
 You’re not necessarily an entrepreneur, but more of an employee.